Mihir-Ai-lab/Mihir-Ai-lab/README.md

 ---
 # About Me

 I am a Marketing and Business Management professional who is passionate about leveraging Data Science, Hyperledgers, Api & Other Big Data Solutions to build scalable and resilient tech systems.
-I am currently working on developing a Consortium-As-A-Service platform and collaborating on finance-related codes.
+I am currently working on developing a Consortium-As-A-Service platform and collaborating on BFSI codes.

 With over a decade of experience in Business Analysis and Branding Strategies and a recent exposure to the BFSI industry, I possess the skills to solve complex problems and drive business growth.
 I have developed a proactive approach to identifying architectural weaknesses and recommending appropriate solutions through my family ventures in logistics and manufacturing.